egg-code/jobs_tracker_etl/README.md

-Here's a `README.md` file for your Job Tracker ETL project.

 # Job Tracker ETL Project

 This project implements an ETL (Extract, Transform, Load) pipeline for tracking job listings from various online job portals.
 It's designed to extract raw job data, normalize and transform it into a consistent format, and then load it into a database.